Have you ever wondered how you (or your team) got this to this point?

 - > 2x spike in organic search ranks showing in the top 3 of Google (which is where a majority of clicks occur) that’s held steady despite multiple algorithm updates since completion

 Even better?
 It setup future SEO work for greater success!
-We had our best year ever for marketing-sourced revenue the following year, with over 2x marketing-sourced revenue from our website from previous years … and 70%+ of those leads were generated organically.
+We had our best year ever for marketing-sourced revenue the following year, with over 2x marketing-sourced revenue from our website from previous years and hit 120% of our marketing-sourced number… and 70%+ of those leads were generated organically.

 We’ve also seen that nearly every lead that comes into our database with 1-2 organic touchpoints and our Sales team has had an increase in leads that came in organically – but none of it would’ve been possible without going through this exercise.

 So, ready to start building towards results for you?

 Note: Open up this worksheet, and keep it handy as a guide to follow on as you read.

 Click to jump to a section:

 If you’re considering investing in this area, here’s where to begin: